U.S. CVN-89 Saratoga class Nuclear Stealth Carrier:

-Rate of Fire: One at a time or in volleys of 2, 4, 8, 16, 32, or 48 missiles per launcher per melee.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), eight (8), sixteen (16), thirty-two (32), or forty-eight (48) missiles per launcher per melee.
 Missile cells are automatically reloaded and are ready to fire next melee.

 Payload: 96 missile cells in launcher with reload systems for each cell in each launcher (192 missiles cells total with 1 reload for each cell).
 One long range missile or two medium range missiles may be carried per cell but reload must be the same load out as well.
 The ship will often carry all launchers loaded with two medium range missiles each.